hoangvvo/nextjs-mongodb-app/README.md

 I include my own environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
 You can try them in development by renaming it into `.env.local`.

-In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.
+In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env.local`**.

 It is at upmost importance that you do not reuse these variables in production.
 Especially, the database in use is public so its data is visible to all.